Do I Need a Pool Cover? Winter Protection Requirements

 First, Let's Diagnose Your Pool Cover Needs

-Determining whether you need a pool cover depends on several key factors that we need to evaluate systematically.
+First thing to check: your local winter temperatures and how often they drop below freezing — nine times out of ten, that's what determines if you absolutely need a pool cover.
 Let's work through the diagnostic process to identify your specific requirements and choose the right solution for your situation.

 Climate Assessment